monktastic/blog/pages/metaphysics/layers-of-mind.md

 If you decide to progress on the path, this distraction-without-knowing-it starts happening less and less.
-As you become more present, you begin to detect an undercurrent of more subtle thoughts flowing between the big, coarse ones.
+As you become more present, you begin to detect an undercurrent of ever more subtle thoughts flowing between the big, coarse ones.
 When even these quieten, and you're sitting in a seemingly thought-free state, you might consider yourself basically free of thought.